Nagord/Combo-Processor-Fix/README.md

 ### 💡 Function(s)

 - Adjusts combo processor to only consume power for jump processing when charging warp.
-- Can be enabled/disabled via F5 menu
+- Can be enabled/disabled via F5 menu.
-- Syncs host setting and displays state in F5 menu
+- Syncs host setting and displays state in F5 menu.

 ### 🎮 Client Usage